emmanuelmartinezs/Mission-to-Mars/README.md

     # Add try/except for error handling
     try:
+        # Find the relative image url
+        # The 'figure.lede' references the <figure /> tag and its class=lede
+        # the 'a' is the next tag nested inside the <figure /> tag, as well as the 'img' tag
+        # the .get('src') pulls the link to the image

-        # We are telling soup to go to figure tag, then within that look for an 'a' tag then within that look for a 'img' tag
+        # WE are telling soup to go to figure tag, then within that look for an 'a' tag then within that look for a 'img' tag
         img_url_rel= img_soup.select_one('figure.lede a img').get("src")

     except AttributeError: